okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/enrollmentintegrationsteps.md

 </div></br>

 3. The private and public key pairs are created.
 The private key is stored internally on the device and linked to the user and domain name.
-Specifically, `navigator.credentials.create()` returns an object of type `PublicKeyCredential` containing the public key, credential ID, and other information used to associate the new credential with the server and browser.
+Specifically, `navigator.credentials.create()` returns an object of type `PublicKeyCredential` that contains the public key, credential ID, and other information used to associate the new credential with the server and browser.

     ```json
     {